proycon/analiticcl/README.md

 Such background lexicons should also contain morphological variants and not just lemma.
 Ideally it is derived automatically from a fully spell-checked corpus.

-Analiticcl **will not** work for you if you just specify it some small lexicons and no complete enough background lexicons, unless you are sure your test texts have a very constrained limited vocabulary.
+Analiticcl **will not** work for you if you just feed it some small lexicons and no complete enough background lexicons, unless you are sure your test texts have a very constrained limited vocabulary.

 ## Data Formats